cwevers/InputSimulatorCore/README.md

 Input Simulator Core
 ====================
-Based on Windows Input Simulator created my Michael Noonan Originally a .net framework project, the source code has been updated to be used as a .net core project by Christiaan Wevers
+Based on Windows Input Simulator created my Michael Noonan.
+Originally a .net framework project, the source code has been updated to be used as a .net core project by Christiaan Wevers

 Windows Input Simulator (C# SendInput Wrapper - Simulate Keyboard and Mouse)